 That doesn’t mean you can’t get a good deal on a used car.
 It just means you’ll need to be more patient, shop around, and have your financing in line before shopping.
 Here are some more tips:

-If you’re like me, once you’ve decided to buy a new vehicle it’s all you can think about until the purchase has been made.
+If you’re like me, once you’ve decided to buy a used vehicle it’s all you can think about until the purchase has been made.
 That’s a bad way to get a good deal on a used car at any point in time, especially when the car world is tilting heavily toward the used market.
 Shopping today will require you to know exactly what you want, what you’re willing to pay for it, and how badly you need it.
 Keep an eye on listings to make sure that you know when your preferred vehicle goes up for sale.
 If you’ve done your homework, you’ll be able to jump on the sale and make a competitive offer.

 Finding the vehicle you want at a dealer may be easier than shopping classifieds or individual sales, but you might not find the best deal.
 Remember, dealers are seeing new vehicle inventories shrink, so they’re pushing harder on used vehicle incentives with aggressive pricing and financing offers.
 Even with those benefits, a better deal may be available through private sales.
 Individual sellers don’t have employees to pay, buildings and facilities to maintain, and don’t have a massive advertising budget, so there’s little incentive to mark a vehicle up any further than it needs to be.
 Take your time and look at all of the options before making a decision.